expobrain/expobrain-blog/_posts/2012-01-07-execute-javascript-code-at-the-end-of-an-adobe-edge-movie.md

 ---
-author: admin
+categories:
+- Guides
+class: post-template
 comments: true
+current: post
 date: 2012-01-07 11:23:03+00:00
 layout: post
+navigation: true
 slug: execute-javascript-code-at-the-end-of-an-adobe-edge-movie
-title: Execute JavaScript code at the end of an Adobe Edge movie
-wordpress_id: 744
-categories:
-- Guides
+subclass: post
 tags:
 - adobe edge
 - flash
 - html5
 - javascript
+title: Execute JavaScript code at the end of an Adobe Edge movie
+wordpress_id: 744
 ---

 [Adobe Edge](http://labs.adobe.com/technologies/edge/) is the new product form Adobe which will aim to replicate the features of Flash using HTML5 technology.
 I'm using Adobe Edge to create an animated introduction for a small GWT project and I ended up with the need to execute code at the end of the movie.